What do Tinnitus and Chronic Pain have in common?

 Prof. Rauschecker proposed that a higher level cognitive system which is responsible for tuning out negative signals may not be working properly in these cases.
 This interpretation of tinnitus has been hailed as a paradigm shift.
-Researchers collaborating in the two fields of tinnitus and chronic pain, can now locate the areas in the brain where both tinnitus and chronic pain are sited.
+Researchers collaborating in the two fields of tinnitus and chronic pain can now locate the areas in the brain where both tinnitus and chronic pain are sited.
 These include the ventromedial prefrontal cortex and the nucleus accumbens, where both structural and functional changes can occur, leading to either tinnitus or chronic pain.

-These areas act as gatekeeping centres for perceptual stimuli, which means they let us evaluate the meaning and importance of sensory stimuli, both internal and external.
+These areas act as gatekeeping centers for perceptual stimuli, which means they let us evaluate the meaning and importance of sensory stimuli, both internal and external.
 It is the meaning we attribute, and our response to the stimuli, which then leads to the creation of the tinnitus or chronic pain cycle.

 These systems relate also to the two major neurotransmitters for positive emotions, dopamine and serotonin.
-Some researchers are citing the possibility of intervening in the system using these neuro-transmitters, in other words pharmaceutical intervention.
+Some researchers are citing the possibility of intervening in the system using these neurotransmitters, in other words, pharmaceutical intervention.

 For myself, I would certainly prefer the less invasive method of sensory stimulation through music, which uses the pathways that nature gave us for interacting with the world, and is more likely, in my observation, to have only positive side-effects.